shseah601/wsl2-development-guide/flutter-installation.md

 source $HOME/.bashrc
 ```

-You may use `sdkmanager --list` to find the latest version of each sdk tools. _(The latest tools are for android 33 as of writing)_
+We may use `sdkmanager --list` to find the latest version of each sdk tools. _(The latest tools are for android 33 as of writing)_

 ```
 sdkmanager --list | grep 'android-3\|build-tools;3'